Ternate: Climate

 Ternate has a tropical rainforest climate with heavy rainfall year-round.

 Governance

 Administration

 At the time of the 2010 census, Ternate city (which includes seven neighbouring islands and islets as well as the main island of Ternate) was divided into seven districts, but in 2018 an eighth district (Ternate Barat) was created in the west of the island from part of the Pulau Ternate District.
-The districts are tabulated below with their areas (in square kilometres) and their populations during the 2010 and 2020 censuses.
+The districts are tabulated below with their areas (in square kilometres) and their populations during the 2010 and 2020 censuses, together with the official estimates as at mid 2024.
 Five of these districts are on the island of Ternate, and the remaining three each consist of a smaller neighbouring island or (in the case of Pulau Batang Dua District) islands.
-The table also includes the number of administrative villages in each district and its post code.
+The table also includes the locations of the district administrative centres, the number of subdistricts in each district (all classed as urban kelurahan), and its post code.

-Notes:(a) Pulau Ternate District consists of a reduced part of the western section of Ternate island. (b) the new Ternate Barat district includes the 22.05 km2 Hutan Lindung (protected forest) in the middle of the island and including the volcanic cone. (c) the figure is included in the previous figure for Pulau Ternate District. (d) this district actually comprises five islands - Mayau (24.17 km2), Tifure (4.60 km2), Gurida (0.22 km2) and the islets Makka and Mano.